sanjay24/cpprs/README.md

-Framework for creating a minimalistic REST API server written in C++.
+Framework for creating a minimalistic REST API server written in C++11.
 The framework uses libevent library for providing an event based interface for incoming HTTP requests.